ElectricKit vs eControl

 LH Bottom Warming Oven: 80c

 The eControl Conversion merges the gap between the controllability of modern range cookers, and the iconic workings of the traditional models.
 With huge temperature ranges for each hotplate and each oven individually, you have a very efficient electric conversion, with minimal learning curve.
+This is the cheapest electric conversion to run when compared side by side.

 As with the ElectricKit conversion, your Aga Range Cooker will need to be completely stripped down and rebuilt as an eControl model.
 You retain your cast iron ovens but utilise elements placed above the Roasting Oven, in-between the Roasting and Simmering Oven, then below the Simmering Oven.
 That's why there is limited Learning Curve with the eControl - you can use your Aga Range Cooker like a traditional model without changing your cooking styles too much.